bobbieysabel/bobbieysabel/src/posts/a-review-of-2020.md

 Watched a ton of great series this year.
 Probably too much.

-* Avatar: The Last Airbender ❤️  - so glad I watched this. everyone should watch this.
+* Avatar: The Last Airbender, Seasons 1-3 ❤️  - so glad I watched this. everyone should watch this. if you're thinking *but that's a kid's series that aired over over a decade ago*, shut up and watch it anyway. you can thank me later.
-* Legend of Korra ❤️
+* Legend of Korra, Seasons 1-4 ❤️
 * Death Note ❤️
 * Kim's Convenience, Season 4 ❤️
 * Big Little Lies, Seasons 1-2 ❤️